nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/download_accessAWS.md

 ![](images/AWS_Connected.png)

 !!!
 Note
-    My terminal window is yellow, but yours may not be!
+    My terminal window is black, but yours may not be!

 * You have now successfully logged in as user ‘ubuntu’ to the machine ‘ec2-18-216-20-166.us-east-2.compute.amazonaws.com’ using the authentication key located in ‘amazon.pem’ on the Desktop.